 Unfortunately, as a result of that component set, compromises have been made in the design.

 As you can see from the pictures, the keyboard is located on the front edge of the laptop, where you would normally rest your wrists, and there doesn’t appear to be a trackpad.
 At all.
 That’s because the hot components need all the cooling help they can get, and having the keyboard – especially a mechanical one, with increased depth and travel – in its traditional position near the hinge would have encroached on chassis space for cooling, heat pipes, fans and the like.

 So the keyboard is in the wrong place, but what of the trackpad?
 Well you see that piece of tinted glass between the keyboard and the display, which acts as a viewing area onto the RGB-lit fans of the laptop’s interior?
 That’s also the trackpad.
 Yes, above the keyboard.

 To be fair to Acer, they’re not the only ones making compromises to fit a GTX 1080 Max-Q into a chassis less than 20mm thick.
-The Asus ROG Zephyrus also features a keyboard in the wrist rest position, but sacrifices the numpad to move the trackpad to the right of the keyboard, so it’s at least in something slightly resembling a normal desk layout (if you’re right-handed).
+The Asus ROG Zephyrus also features a keyboard in the wrist rest position, but sacrifices the number pad to move the trackpad to the right of the keyboard.
+It’s at least in something slightly resembling a normal desk layout, so long as you’re right-handed.
 I don’t know which is worse – losing a numpad, or having the trackpad above the keyboard – but in both cases, I’ll plant my flag and say they’re truly terrible solutions to problems entirely of their own making.

 Whether you should be expected to make any compromises in a laptop that will set you back the best part of £3,000?
 We’ll come to that later.